jaydeelew/CompareAI/docs/testing/TESTING_CONTEXT_MANAGEMENT.md

    - "What are the main types?"
    - "Which is most popular?"
 3. **Expected behavior:**
-   - ✅ No warnings
+   - ✅ No warnings (warnings start at 6+ messages)
-   - ✅ No extended interaction indicator
+   - ✅ Usage preview shows model count (appears in follow-up mode)
+   - ✅ Extended mode toggle available but not required
    - ✅ Smooth operation

 ---